DavidGolodetsky/vuepress-blog-boilerplate/src/blog/Inis.md

 ![](https://cdn.1j1ju.com/thumbs/game-lg/medias/1b/d9/5c-inis-2018-cover.jpeg)

-Meet Inis —  my favourite board game so far.
+Meet Inis —  my favorite board game so far.
 The setting is about colonization of Ireland by the ancient Celts.
 As a chieftain you need to conquer new lands, defend your clans and build sanctuaries to pray your gods.
 It's highly competitive, deep game with many opportunities for victory.
  [Inis on BGG](https://boardgamegeek.com/boardgame/155821/inis)

 ![Our holly table for board games](https://i.ibb.co/FxZq6V0/IMG-20200419-180445-336.jpg)